openworm/open-worm-analysis-toolbox/README.md

 **Markdown editor:** http://markdownpad.com/

-**Data repository** We store the .mat files that flow between the steps of our pipeline, in a DropBox shared folder "worm_data".
+**Data repository:** We store the .mat files that flow between the steps of our pipeline, in a DropBox shared folder "worm_data".

 ## Sources ##